 Transform your dinosaur: portfolio management in Financial Services

-Often, due to several reasons, processes are only automated up to 80 or 90 percent, which means that 10-20 percent is spent on manual labor instead of servicing your client.
+Often, due to several reasons, processes can only be automated up to 80 or 90 percent, which means that 10 to 20 percent is spent on manual labor instead of servicing your client.
 Therefore, more time-consuming handling is needed to provide service to the client – with consequences.

 How is it possible to reach client centricity targets while dealing with such efficiency challenges?
 This article provides some theoretical and practical considerations to optimize and improve process performance, for effective innovation portfolio management in both the short and long-term.
 We would like to help you assess your innovation portfolio, so we have combined everything we will discuss in a tool.
 The tool gives you the possibility to map your current innovation activities, while first outlining the bigger picture.
 You can find it at the end of the article.

 To optimize performance in both the long and short-term several improvements can be made.
-Nagji and Tuff (2012) distinguish three areas to manage your innovation portfolio: core, transformational and adjacent.
-We incorporate two: core improvements, which are related to existing customers and markets using existing products and technologies; and transformational, which goes further by developing new products for new markets, also known as a breakthrough.
+Nagji and Tuff distinguish three areas to manage your innovation portfolio: core, transformational and adjacent.
+We incorporate two core improvements, which are related to existing customers and markets using existing products and technologies; and transformational gains, which go further by developing new products for new markets, also known as a breakthrough.

 Core Process Optimization

 Optimizing the core means adding new functionalities and features to existing products using technologies that are already (or almost) in place.
 A client-facing example might be Tikkie, an ABN AMRO initiative, or another example – work-related – could be the robotization of manual labor using Robotic Process Automation (RPA).
 That might not sound as fancy as something disruptive, but it is necessary to secure long-term success.
 Improvements made on both client and organizational levels will pay off later as satisfied clients are more willing to stay.

 Low hanging fruit will immediately show up after even the simplest brainstorming session.
 Just do it – get started